Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis

 \addvspace{3pt} \fbox{ }

-For Java, the models generally showed strong performance, with {\tt claude-3.5} achieving the highest success rate of 95.00\%.
-This indicates a good proficiency in creating effective and precise Java code, probably because of Java's object-oriented design and consistent libraries, which apparently correspond well with the models' training data. {\tt gemini-1.5} also performed remarkably well, reaching a success rate of 94.22\%, demonstrating its proficiency in managing Java syntax and standard programming constructs. {\tt codestral} and {\tt GPT-4o} showed marginally lower success rates at 85.87\% and 92.22\%, respectively.
-The variation in performance, especially for {\tt codestral}, could indicate difficulties in addressing Java’s more complex class structures or standard library usage, which aligns with the low success rate for the code compilation success rate as well.
-Consequently, the high success rates from all models indicate that these models are proficient in producing Java code, while also emphasizing the necessity for ongoing improvements to tackle the more complex elements of the language and reasoning capabilities.
+For Java, the models generally showed strong performance, with {\em claude-3.5} achieving the highest success rate of 91.8\%.
+This indicates a good proficiency in creating effective and precise Java code, probably because of Java's object-oriented design and consistent libraries, which apparently correspond well with the models' training data. {\em gemini-1.5} also performed well, reaching a success rate of 89.5\%, demonstrating its proficiency in managing Java syntax and standard programming constructs. {\em codestral} and {\em llama-3} showed slightly lower success rates at 82.9\% and 81.6\%, respectively.
+The variation in performance, especially for {\em codestral} and {\em llama-3}, could indicate difficulties in addressing Java's more complex class structures or standard library usage, which aligns with its relatively lower compilation success rate.
+On the whole, the high semantic correctness across models confirms their capacity to generate functional Java code, while also highlighting areas where deeper reasoning or structural precision remains necessary.

 \addvspace{3pt} \fbox{ }